awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/lambda/README.md

 ## Overview

-Shows how to use the SDK for JavaScript in Node.js with AWS Lambda (Lambda) to manage and invoke functions.
+Shows how to use the SDK for JavaScript in Node.js with AWS Lambda to manage and invoke functions.

 AWS Lambda is a serverless, event-driven compute service that lets you run code for virtually any type of application or backend service without provisioning or managing servers.
-You can trigger Lambda from over 200 AWS services and software as a service (SaaS) applications, and only pay for what you use.

 ## ⚠️ Important